SAP/sap-btp-service-operator/README.md

 There is a transition period during which the rotated binding is still valid.
 Namely, there are two (or more) `ServiceBinding` objects: the original and the rotated one (holds the `services.cloud.sap.com/stale` label).
 The rotated one is deleted once the `rotatedBindingTTL` duration elapses.

-**Notes**

-- While credentials are rotated, they are still stored in the original secret created for the first binding.
+The TTL provides an opportunity to inform your users of new credentials before the binding's validity expires.
+To optimize this process, set the TTL to be shorter than the rotation frequency.
+This eliminates the need to back up two sets of credentials simultaneously.

+**Important**

-- `credentialsRotationPolicy` evaluated and executed during [control loop](https://kubernetes.io/docs/concepts/architecture/controller/) which runs on every update or during full reconciliation process.
+- The `credentialsRotationPolicy` evaluated and executed during the [control loop](https://kubernetes.io/docs/concepts/architecture/controller/) which runs on every update or during a full reconciliation process.
+This means that the actual rotation time may potentially be greater than the specified duration in 'rotationFrequency'.

+-It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the `services.cloud.sap.com/stale` label).

+**Note**

+While credentials are rotated, they are still stored in the original secret created for the first binding.

 **Tip**